GW-HIVE/slimNT/README.md

 ### 5) concatZip
 The process **concatZip** takes all previously downloaded .fna files as input, concatenates and then compresses the concatenated database file. **concatZip** also takes the two .txt files containing genomes that were not successfully downloaded and combines them into a single list.

+#### Note:
-**Note:** The pipeline has been updated to include version control.
-These scripts can be found in the folder 'version_and_separate_compression' under the pipeline folder in this GitHub.
-The scripts have also been updated to have the capability to compress the database separately from the rest of the pipeline.
+The pipeline has been updated to include _version control_.
+These scripts can be found in the folder [version_and_separate_compression](https://github.com/GW-HIVE/slimNT/tree/main/pipeline/version_and_separate_compression) under the pipeline folder in this GitHub.
+The scripts have also been updated to have the capability to compress the database _separately_ from the rest of the pipeline to improve efficiency.
 This script is step #6, **6_compress_files.sh**.
 Those updated scripts will be found in the folder under 'version_and_separate_compression' under the pipeline folder in this GitHub.

-# Steps to run slimNT
+# Steps to Run slimNT
 The slimNT scripts can be found in the [Pipeline](https://github.com/GW-HIVE/slimNT/tree/main/pipeline) folder.
-To not include a whitelist of organism (explained below), use the code scripts found in the root of the pipeline directory.
-To use whitelist capability and versioned files, the scripts are found in the folder [version_and_separate_compression](https://github.com/GW-HIVE/slimNT/tree/main/pipeline/version_and_separate_compression).
+The original files, no version control, use the code scripts found in the root of the pipeline directory.
+To use versioned files, the scripts are found in the folder [version_and_separate_compression](https://github.com/GW-HIVE/slimNT/tree/main/pipeline/version_and_separate_compression).
+Whitelist capabaility (explained below) is embedded in both sets of the code.

 ## Set up your environment
+The code scripts found in [version_and_separate_compression](https://github.com/GW-HIVE/slimNT/tree/main/pipeline/version_and_separate_compression) is the recommended code to use.
+The original files can be used, but for documentation and efficiency purposes, the versioned code is recommended.

 - On your server/HPC/local location please create a directory title **slimNT**.
 - Navigate inside of this new directory.
-- Inside slimNT, the files run_compression.sh and run_pipeline.sh should be added here.
+- Inside slimNT, the files **run_compression.sh** and **run_pipeline.sh** should be added here.
 The README.sh file can also be included if you would like.
+      - run_compression.sh is used for the version controlled code.
+This is not needed for the original files.
 - Next, still inside the slimNT directory, these directories need to be created: logs, output, and pipeline.
+- Inside the new directory **pipeline** add:
+   - For verion control and external compression file: add code scripts 1-6 as well as the config.sh file.
-- Inside the new directory **pipeline** add code scripts 1-5 as well as the config.sh file.
+   - For the original files: : add code scripts 1-5 as well as the config.sh file.

 ## Run the Pipeline
 1. To run the slimNT pipeline simply write the command **sbatch run_pipeline.sh --version 1.2436** in the command line.